wagtail/rfcs/README.md

 response.
 * (optional) Now that you have submitted a pull request, you can now assign the RFC number in the filename and title.
-This must always match the PR number to make the PR easy to find after the RFC has been merged.
+This must always match the PR number to make the PR easier to find after the RFC has been merged.
 It's OK to skip this as it can be done while the RFC is being merged.
 * Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.